Last update: 2020-04-07

 18 “There is no fear of God before their eyes.”

-19 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.
-20 Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.
-(Romans 3)
+19 Now we know that whatever the law says, it speaks to those who are under the law, so that every mouth may be silenced, and the whole world may be held accountable to God.
+20 For “no human being will be justified in his sight” by deeds prescribed by the law, for through the law comes the knowledge of sin.
+(Romans 3:9-20)

 Paul starts his quotations with Psalm 14 (also see the almost identical Psalm 53).
 Psalm 14 begins: